-Species (Common Name) Common Name) Notes on Occurrence and Impact Ranunculus ficaria L. (Lesser celandine; fig buttercup) A perennial herb occurring on stream banks, and in lowland and uplands woods in all regions of the state.
-Grows in full sun to full shade.
-Propagates vegetatively and by seed; forms dense stands especially in riparian woodlands; an ephemeral that outcompetes native spring wildflowers.
+Species (Common Name) Notes on Occurrence and Impact Observed in Shelburne Ranunculus ficaria L. (Lesser celandine; fig buttercup) I STATE (4-rows in till slin to till shade.
+Propagates Negetatively and by seed, forms dense stands.
 Rhamnus cathartica L. (Common buckthorn) A shrub or tree occurring in all regions of the state in upland and wetland habitats.
 Grows in full sun to full shade.
 Produces fruit in fall; grows in multiple habitats; forms dense thickets.
 Robinia pseudoacacia L. (Black locust) A tree that occurs in all regions of the state in upland habitats.
 Grows in full sun to full shade.
 While the species is native to central portions of Eastern North America, it is not indigenous to Massachusetts.
 It has been planted throughout the state since the 1700's and is now widely naturalized.
 It behaves as an invasive species in areas with sandy soils.
 Rosa multiflora Thunb.
 (Multiflora rose) A perennial vine or shrub occurring in all regions of the state in upland, wetland and coastal habitats.
 Grows in full sun to full shade.
 Forms impenetrable thorny thickets that can overwhelm other vegetation; bird dispersed.
-Trapa natans L. (Water-chestnut) An annual herb occurring in the western, central, and eastern regions of the state in aquatic habitats and in many sites is under active management.
-Forms dense floating mats on water.
-MIPAG "Likely Invasive" Plants observed in or near Shelburne Species (Common Name) Notes on Occurrence and Impact Observed in Shelburne An annual grass becoming established in the western region of the state in upland and wetland habitats.
+Trapa natans L. (Water-chestnut) MIPAG "Likely Invasive" Plants observed in or near Shelburne Species (Common Name) Species (Common Name) Notes on Occurrence and Impact An annual grass becoming established in the western region of the state in upland and wetland habitats.
 Grows in full sun to full shade.
 Forms dense stands; currently localized in the lower Connecticut River Valley; spreads in flood plains, but often gets started along roadsides when introduced by vehicles/equipment from outside the local area.
 Japanese stilt grass is found in Shelburne - in the Mid-Atlantic states it has been found to be very dominating and detrimental to forest ecosystems, preventing regeneration of small-seeded trees.
 Conway, MA has a concerted program to keep it from spreading, which could serve as a model for Shelburne and other towns.
-A biennial or short-lived perennial herb with a few reported sites in minimally managed habitats scattered across the state.
+Y A biennial or short-lived perennial herb with a few reported sites in minimally managed habitats scattered across the state.
 It occurs in old fields, wetlands, roadsides and proliferates in floodplain soils.
 Grows in full sun to partial shade.
 It has a very long taproot and is reported to be spreading in Vermont and Connecticut, and in Colrain, MA.
 It has been identified in Shelburne.
-It is concerning for farmers because it serves as a host for the parsnip yellow fleck virus that infects carrots, celery, and parsnips.
+It is concerning Υ for farmers because it serves as a host for the parsnip yellow fleck virus that infects carrots, celery, and parsnips.
 It spreads quickly in hayfields and can cause molding in hay because it takes a long time to dry.
 It is unpalatable to livestock when mature.
 Difficult to control because of deep taproot.
 Cynanchum rossicum (Kleopov) Borhidi (European swallow-wort; pale swallow- wort) A perennial herb occurring in the western region of the state in upland habitats.
 Grows in full sun to partial shade.
 Forms dense stands; found primarily in the lower Connecticut River Valley and is spreading along the I-91 corridor.
 N